-How Much Exercise Should You Do While Pregnant?
+How Much Exercise Is *Actually* Safe to Do While Pregnant?

-Post a selfie during a workout, and you'll usually get supporting "atta-girl!" type responses.
-But when Lea-Ann Ellison displayed a photo of herself doing a single-arm kettlebell squat, she was called "irresponsible" and stirred up an Internet firestorm-because the 35-year-old mother is due in two weeks with her second child.
-But is Ellison's dedication to the intense workout really endangering her baby, or is she doing what's best for it by staying fit and healthy?
+Post a selfie during a workout, and you'll usually get supportive "atta-girl!" type responses.
+But when Lea-Ann Ellison displayed a photo of herself doing a single-arm kettlebell squat, she was called "irresponsible" and stirred up an Internet firestorm—all because the 35-year-old mother was due in two weeks with her second child.
+But is Ellison's dedication to her intense workout routine really endangering her baby, or is she doing what's best for it by staying fit and healthy?

 In short: Exercising while pregnant has minimal risks and has been shown to benefit most women, according to the American Academy of Obstetrics and Gynecology (ACOG).
 "Women who aren't deemed high risk can exercise while pregnant," says Carline Vilfort, M.D., D.O.
 And a heavy-lifting CrossFit routine like Ellison's likely won't cause any harm, either.
 "Doing CrossFit while pregnant is completely safe," says Katelyn Block, a certified CrossFit trainer in Rochester, NY, who works with women in all stages of life.